rdmello/JavaScript-Sorting/README.md

 3. Quick Sort

+4. Merge Sort

 The following are yet to be included:

 1. Heap Sort

-2. Merge Sort

 ### Display

-In order to implement this in a standards-compliant way, I will be using jQuery, underscore.js (or lodash.js) and backbone.js to build a Model-View-Collection single-page app.
+In order to implement this in a standards-compliant way, I will use d3.js and vue.js.

-I intend to use d3.js to build SVG elements that represent the array being sorted.